TL;DR

-In this article, we’ll answer the question of what a dry van is , discuss how it differs from a reefer truck, and which you should choose for your freight.
+In this article, we’ll answer the question of what a dry van is , explain how it differs from a reefer truck, and show which shipping option fits common freight needs.

 Dry Van Trailer Definition